CODERS-BAY/skilldiary-database-Nemoo1/README.md

 </table>

 <h3> Databases </h3>
-<p> Why do we even need databases?
-First of all for the security of data loss, structured deposit of data and accsess to data from other users.
+<h2>Why do we need databases?</h2>
+<p>First of all for the security of data loss, structured deposit of data and accsess to data from other users.
   ERD drawing
 9 CODSCHEN requirements
 Data modell